Xubuntu/wiki.xubuntu.org/Xubuntu-22.04-Release-Notes.md

     others for a cleaner and more consistent Xubuntu desktop experience.
 -   Following Ubuntu, **Firefox** is now our first included Snap package.
 Most users won\'t notice a difference, save for potentially slow startup times the first time you open Firefox.
+Benefits Ubuntu lists include:
+    -   Directly maintained by Mozilla
+    -   More maintainable for the entire Ubuntu LTS lifecycle
+    -   Faster access to the newest Firefox versions
+    -   Easily switch to a different Firefox flavor with snap channels including \`esr/stable\`, \`latest/candidate\`, \`latest/beta\`, and \`latest/edge\`
+    -   Sandboxed for improved security hardening for this critical app
 -   **Mousepad 0.5.8**, our text editor, broadens its feature set with the addition of session backup and restore, plugin support, and a new gspell plugin.